atran0802/wbdv-assignments/README.md

 - The navigation bar menu items have short and relevant naming conventions, which allows user to easily read and identify when trying to navigate through the site.
 - Each call to action button is large and unique that it grabs the users attention.
 Some example are *"Get Started"* and *"View This Deal"*.
 - The hover feature (icon enlarge or change colour)
+- The site features differnet language options, such as English, Punjabi and Chinese.
+This is a great tool for user that read in a different language.
+Also there is a 24/7 online technical support service to assist users and clients.

 ### Failures

 - hides terms and conditions
-- has differnet language options
-- 24/7 online technical support

 - footer displays links to other areas of webpage

 - use of card/grid to sections things on webpage